20-24 February 2013.

 Back in the 80’s the longest you could stay was seven days, but you can’t see much in seven days.
 Then, under a military dictatorship that still runs the country, it was closed to the world entirely for about the last thirty years or so.
 It only reopened its borders to tourists about three years ago.
 It’s probably the one place that it was worth waiting all this time to finally get to go there.

-At the time, for whatever unconscious reasons, Don wanted to be going anywhere but Burma.
+At the time, for whatever unconscious reasons, Don wanted to be going anywhere but Myanmar.
 I knew he was feeling some fear about it, and we talked about it, acknowledging that it didn’t seem to be rational, and we’d gone ahead and made all our bookings for planes and boats and hotels and here finally was the day we were to fly to Yangon.
 He’d tried to check in online before we went to the airport and was stopped when the Air Asia site wouldn’t accept his insurance refusal, and then wouldn’t accept his credit card when he tried to pay for it anyway, so he couldn’t proceed with the online check-in.

 Standing in line for forty-five minutes to check in.
 Finally get to the counter and are told by the person there she can’t check us in because we owe some money and have to go to the customer service counter.
 I get fierce with her a bit – it’s her responsibility, her airline, her airline’s faulty website.
 Didn’t help.
 I’m pretty fired up by now.
 I am not missing that flight!
 With Don keeping up behind me as best he can I push through the crowds to the customer service counter only to find another long line parallel to the four or five service windows.
 Our place at the end of the line is right next to the last window.
 As soon as the person at that window leaves I step right up there.
 I have no compunction about doing this.
 No guilt.
 I want what I want and I see an opportunity to get it, and pity any poor soul who gets in my way.
 We find out yes of course it’s the stupid insurance issue that’s the problem.
 The person serving us goes to talk to some techie guy.
 At this point I hiss at Don – get your energy off this!
 Right now!
 You agreed to go!
 We’ve made all our bookings, spent all this money on hotels, so just back off with blocking the flow of forward movement.
 He later said that I was right, even though he didn’t like the way I said it.
 And he was right.
-I was fierce when maybe a more gentle approach would have been just as effective.
+I was fierce when maybe a more gentle approach may have been just as effective.

 Our person comes back to tell us we have to wait while they sort it out.
 No!
 We are not waiting!
 It emerges that the quickest solution is to pay for the insurance.
 For $20 YES we say!
 Now it won’t accept my credit card!
 So we pay cash and head back to the equally long check in line.
 Well I’ve already stood in that line for forty-five minutes, damned if I’m going to do it again, so I head up to the front, and finally, finally we get checked in, with many apologies all round, and head off to passport control, security, and our gate, with a little time to spare.
 If I hadn’t done what I’d done we’d never have made the flight, and I doubt that anyone at Air Asia would have cared.